ma1581/chatFiles/README.md

      ollama run orca-mini
      ```
     - The above command pulls orca-mini & you can use it to check the performance of the LLM

 2. **Installing required PIP packages**:
    - Run the below Command to install the required PIP packages:
      ```
         pip install -r requirements.txt
      ```

+3. **Error Related to Streamlit** (Optional):
+   - If you get the `OSError: [Errno 28] inotify watch limit reached` error when running the project, you can run the below command to troublshoot it:
+        - Permanent Fix:
+            ```
+                sudo nano /etc/sysctl.conf
+                fs.inotify.max_user_watches=524288
+                sudo sysctl -p
+            ```
+        - Temporary Fix(Will Vanish after Restart):
+            ```
+                sudo sysctl fs.inotify.max_user_watches=524288
+            ```
 4. **Running the Project**:
-   - Execute below command to run the project:
+   - Execute below command to run the streamlit UI:
         ```
-            python3 orcaLang.py
+            streamlit run chat.py
         ```
-        - This command uses default input as below:
-            - Question : "Who are Cast of Wakanda Forever?"
-            - File : wkfor.txt
-            - Approach : simpleModel
-   -Below is the template to use custom inputs:
+   - Use the below syntax to execute the CLI version:
         ```
             python3 orcaLang.py --q "<question>" --f  <filename> --e <simpleModel/chatModel/vectorModel/textSplitModel>
         ```
+       - This command uses default input:
+        ```
+            python3 orcaLang.py

+            #Question : "Who are Cast of Wakanda Forever?"
+            #File : wkfor.txt
+            #Approach : simpleModel
+        ```

-# Configuration & Usage:
+# Bugs & Errors:
 - st.cache is deprecated
 - Extent of pdf to text conversion needs to be checked
 - Need to adjust the code to accept to talk freely even without input data